Restaurants in Tokyo

 You can also visit the basement level of nearly any department store, which will contain a number of shops selling prepared foods.
 Piece together your own meal, or just browse the free samples.
 Note that these stores will begin discounting their food around 7pm.

 Chopsticks are used in most restaurants, except those serving mainly Western cuisine.
 However, you can ask for other utensils.
 When eating noodles, it is quite normal to pick up the bowl and drink from it, using the chopsticks to eat the solid bits.
 Slurping is also normal; in fact, it is said to improve the flavour of the food and is seen as compliment to the cook.

 In most restaurants, you will be given a wet towel known as oshibori before eating.
 Use this to freshen up by wiping your face and hands.
 While ordering in a restaurant without an English menu can be intimidating, many restaurants have plastic food models on display, and most offer set menus with popular combinations.

 Tipping is not customary in Japan, and attempts to provide gratuity are likely to be met with confusion.
 At more upmarket restaurants a 10 to 15 percent service charge may be added to your bill.
 Smaller restaurants and roadside stalls will not accept credit cards.

-This well-known establishment has become something of a tourist landmark in Roppongi, probably because of its delicious yakitori fare and reasonable prices.
-Yakitori is the Japanese version of the barbecue, with chicken, beef, pork or fish kebabs grilled over oak coals, served with large bowls of crudité vegetables like crisp raw cabbage, carrots and courgettes.
+This well-known establishment has become something of a tourist landmark in Roppongi, probably because of its delicious yakitori cuisine and reasonable prices.
+Yakitori is the Japanese version of the barbecue, with chicken, beef, pork, or fish kebabs grilled over oak coals, served with large bowls of crudité vegetables like crisp raw cabbage, carrots, and courgettes.
 Nanbantei offers bargain lunch menus and specialities like namban-yaki (grilled beef dipped in hot miso) and asapura-maki (green asparagus wrapped in thinly sliced pork).
 Open for dinner only, Monday to Saturday, with the last order at 10.30pm.

 Address: 4-5-6 Roppongi, Minato-ku